Gift-David/Gift-David/README.md

 ### [Service Request Management System](https://github.com/Gift-David/service_request_management_system.git)

-The Service Request Management System is an application that helps service-baased companies manage their clients and service log.
+The Service Request Management System is an application that helps service-baased companies manage their clients and service requests.
 It tested my skills on python packages and modules, functions and interactions with JSON files.
 You can check out the repository [here](https://github.com/Gift-David/service_request_management_system.git).

 ### [Solidity Codes](https://github.com/Gift-David/solidity-codes.git)